andrew-aladjev/copium/README.md

 patches to chromium allowing to build with gcc, libstdc++, and some other common distro fixes (like unbundle scripts).

-as of M124, chromium still cannot be built with both clang and libstdc++. choose your poison. if it's the former, you're in the right place.
+new in M127: you can build with clang **and** libstdc++!

-some patches are cherry-picks from chromium main branch, some sourced from gentoo.
+some patches are cherry-picks from chromium main branch, some are made by me, lnl (most get upstreamed in the end). i'm sharing them under the same BSD-3-Clause license as chromium, with no additional restrictions. there also used to be some patches from gentoo here, not anymore.

 patches are prefixed by software and its version branch, e.g. `cr124-` means chromium M124, and `e30-` means electron 30-x-y.